-The Head Girl Team includes the Head Girl, Deputy Head Girl, Prefects and House Captains.
+The Student Leadership Team is made up of three committees - Wellbeing Committee, Community Committee and Curriculum and Current Affairs Committee.
+The House Captains are also members of the Student Leadership Team.
 These students undertake specific roles working with younger students in the school organising and supporting inter year and inter house events in school.
-The HGT has an important role in representing the school at both in school and out of school events.
+The KSLT has an important role in representing the school at both in school and out of school events.
 They are excellent Ambassadors for the school.
-Please click <a href="https://example.com/here-to-school-beta-t
+Please click here for information on the current Student Leadership Team.